eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

     Specify the `Maximum Transmission Unit` able to send and receive by TCP (default 512).

 ``CONFIG_TCP_MAX_CONNECTIONS``
-    Specify the maximum number of connections which the *Agent* is able to manage (default 100).
+    Specify the maximum number of connections, the *Agent* is able to manage (default 100).

 ``CONFIG_TCP_MAX_BACKLOG_CONNECTIONS``
-    Specify the maximum number of incoming connections which the *Agent* is able to manage (default 100).
+    Specify the maximum number of incoming connections (peding to establish), the *Agent* is able to manage (default 100).